-Introduction to our Governing Body
+Introduction to our Academy Governing Council

 Governors are volunteers who give up their time to help the academy be the best it can be.
 Their role is to work together with academy leaders to set the strategic direction of the academy.